 Listening Post

 For macOS 15.6+.
-Currently in public beta.

-Free during beta.
-After that: Perpetual upgrade licenses.
+14-day trial.
+Perpetual upgrade licenses.
 No subscriptions.

 After downloading, check the documentation for details, and our forum for discussion and support.